AlexHowansky/ork-hero-templates/README.md

 ## Customization

 Various features of this template can be configured from metadata stored in the character sheet itself.
-This allows for automatic customization of the resulting output, every time it is exported, without the need to subsequently edit HTML or CSS in the generated file.
+This allows for automatic customization of the resulting output, every time it is exported, without the need to subsequently edit the generated file.

 This is accomplished by storing [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) in the `Campaign Use` field on the `Background` tab of your character file.
-This CSS will be extracted by the template when the page is generated and will be applied to the resulting page.
+If you wish to make use of this feature, populate the field with only CSS, do not include any `<style>` tags or other information.
+This CSS will be extracted by the template when the page is generated and will be applied to the resulting HTML.
 Some of the customizable elements are as follows:

 |CSS Selector|Target|
 |-|-|